mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 {% include verse.html
 text="I will bring near my deliverance swiftly; my salvation has gone out, and **my arms will rule the peoples**; the coastlands wait for me, and <strong>for my arm they hope</strong>.
 Lift up your eyes to the heavens and look at the earth beneath, for the heavens will vanish like smoke, the earth will wear out like a garment, and those who live on it will die like gnats, but <strong>my salvation [Hebrew: Yeshua] will be forever</strong>, and my deliverance will never be ended." verse="Isaiah 51:5-6"
 %}

+## Yeshua is Worshipped

+{% include verse.html
+text="Once when Joshua was by Jericho, he looked up and saw a man standing before him with a drawn sword in his hand.
+Joshua went to him and said to him, “Are you one of us or one of our adversaries?”
+He replied, “Neither, but as commander of the army of YHWH I have now come.” **And Joshua fell on his face to the earth and worshiped**, and he said to him, “What do you command your servant, my lord?”" verse="Joshua 5:13-14"
+%}

+We know this isn't an angel because it is forbidden to worship angels ({% include inline-verse.html verse="Revelation 22:8-9" text-after="," %} {% include inline-verse.html verse="Matthew 4:9-10" text-after=")." %}

+We know this isn't the Father because no one has seen God ({% include inline-verse.html verse="John 1:18" text-after="," %} {% include inline-verse.html verse="John 5:37" text-after="," %} {% include inline-verse.html verse="Exodus 33:20" text-after="," %} {% include inline-verse.html verse="1 John 4:12" text-after=")." %}

+{% include verse.html
+text="YHWH your God you shall fear, him you shall serve, and by his name alone you shall swear." verse="Deuteronomy 6:13"
+%}

+---

+{% include verse.html
+text="And those in the boat worshiped him, saying, “Truly you are the Son of God.”" verse="Matthew 14:33"
+%}

+{% include verse.html
+text="Suddenly Yeshua met them and said, “Greetings!”
+And they came to him, took hold of his feet, and worshiped him." verse="Matthew 28:9"
+%}

+{% include verse.html
+text="He said, “Lord, I believe.”
+And he worshiped him." verse="John 9:38"
+%}

+{% include verse.html
+text="And they worshiped him and returned to Jerusalem with great joy ..." verse="Luke 24:52"
+%}

+{% include verse.html
+text="On entering the house, they saw the child with Mary his mother, and they knelt down and paid him homage.
+Then, opening their treasure chests, they offered him gifts of gold, frankincense, and myrrh." verse="Matthew 2:11"
+%}

+{% include verse.html
+text="And again, when he brings the firstborn into the world, he says, “Let all God’s angels worship him.”" verse="Hebrews 1:6"
+%}

 ## Other Interesting Verses